Electric toothbrushes intro

 As the moniker suggests, the Sonicare system incorporates not only mechanical scrubbing but also a secondary ‘sonic’ (or sound) action that vibrates the brush tip at up to 31,000 brush-strokes per minute.
 This in turn encourages ‘fluid dynamics’ whereby the high-speed vibrations agitate the natural fluids around the teeth obliterating otherwise hard-to-remove plaque.
 Like most modern electric toothbrushes, it vibrates every 30 seconds until the user reaches the magic two-minute mark.

-Being pitched at the more well-heeled end of the market, the DiamondClean comes with a very stylish hard travel case and a snazzy inductive charging system that incorporates a mouth-rinsing glass and a chromium charging base.
+Originally pitched at the more well-heeled end of the market, the DiamondClean comes with a very stylish hard travel case and a snazzy inductive charging system that incorporates a mouth-rinsing glass and a chromium charging base.
 Simply place the brush unit in the glass and rest it on the charging plinth: a 24-hour charge provides around 14 days’ use.
 This is actually more of a pain in the arse than just plugging it in, but it looks nice.

 More usefully, the travel case doubles as a charger with a USB connection - good thinking.

 Despite the high price and the fact it only comes with one brush head, the Sonicare DiamondClean ticks all the right boxes.
 It cleans and removes plaque exceptionally well, is particularly good for those with sensitive teeth, holds a long charge and it looks bloomin’ fantastic, especially in pink.
+This was a good buy to begin with, but now it's more than halved in price, it's a no brainer.

 Panasonic EW–DE92 Ionic